 Users are able to buy sticker sets that include famous pop culture references, their favorite band members, animals that match their personality, or humorous stickers that reflect their style of joking.

-WeChat boasted 45 billion messages sent on a daily basis on the platform, and 410 million audio and video calls made per day.
+In comparison, WeChat reports that its users send 45 billion messages on a daily basis.
+And 410 million audio and video calls are made per day.
 Many of those messages included animated stickers.

 Who Can Create Stickers?